Iran–Ukraine relations: Iranian support for Russia's invasion of Ukraine

 Despite blaming NATO and the United States for instigating the war, the Iranian government called for a political solution to the conflict.
 However, many Iranians protested against the Russian invasion and criticised the government's stance in the conflict, resulting in a massive debate in Iran regarding the invasion.
 On 27 February 2022, a group of Iranians assembled outside of the Ukrainian Embassy in Tehran on Saturday to protest the Russian invasion, where they chanted "Death to Putin", until they were dispersed by the police.
 On 26 February, the Iranian conservative newspaper Kayhan published an editorial in response to the invasion stating that in the past decades the United States has abandoned several of its allies after pushing them into crises, while an editorial by Jomhouri-e Eslami stated that the stances declared by Iranian officials about the invasion contradict the principles of Iran, and demanded that they clearly condemn Russia's warmongering and to settle disputes via dialogue.
-The contradictory views expressed by two newspapers published by the office of the Supreme Leader of Iran Ali Khamenei suggest that Khamenei is trying to balance the government's stances toward the Ukrainian crisis.
+The contradictory views expressed by two newspapers published by the office of the Supreme Leader of Iran Ali Khamenei suggest that Khamenei is trying to balance the government's stances toward the Russo-Ukrainian war.

 Iranian politicians such as reformist Sadegh Zibakalam, former presidents Mahmoud Ahmadinejad and Mohammad Khatami and diplomat Seyed Hossein Mousavian have condemned the invasion and offered support to Ukraine.
 Iranian film actor Hamid Farrokhnezhad, who is well known for his role in the 2006 movie Fireworks Wednesday, posted a video which was widely circulated via social media where he denounced the Russian invasion of Ukraine in social media as "brutal attack".
 In the video, he also stated that he returned the best actor award he received from the Moscow Film Festival in 2005 for his role in the 2004 anti-war drama film Big Drum Under Left Foot to protest the invasion.
 Actor Babak Karimi compared the Russian invasion to the 1980 Iraqi invasion of Iran, which sparked the Iran–Iraq War.